Skip to content

 • Attribute field "Description" (has BAIA configuration)

-• Result: Attribute configuration for the "Description" field is used
+• Result: Best practice products from the attribute configuration for the "Description" field are used

 Example 4: Product with inherited category configuration